-- Communication and interaction
+- Communication and Interaction

-- Cognition and learning
+- Cognition and Learning

-- Social, Mental and Emotional Health
+- Social, Emotional and Mental Health

-- SENDsory and /or physical
+- Sensory and /or Physical

-The SEND Code of Practice 2013 makes it clear that 'all teachers are teachers of pupils with special educational needs.'
+The SEND Code of Practice 2014 makes it clear that 'all teachers are teachers of pupils with special educational needs.'

-All teachers are responsible for identifying students with SEND and, in collaboration with the SENDCO, will ensure that those students requiring different or additional support are identified at an early stage.
-Assessment (Dyslexic Screener and standardised testing) and observation are the processes by which students with SEND can be identified.
+All teachers are responsible for identifying students with SEND and, in collaboration with the SENDCo, will ensure that those students requiring different or additional support are identified at an early stage.
+Assessment (Dyslexic Screener and standardised testing) and observation are some processes by which students with SEND can be identified.
 Whether or not a student is making adequate progress, is seen as a significant factor in considering the need for SEND provision.